matmarcinek/Portfolio/README.md

 - **Window Functions** – For ranking and time-based analysis
 - **Common Table Expressions (CTEs)** – For streak and cohort calculations

-- Power BI Analysis Overview
+- **Power BI** Analysis Overview
-For the dashboard portion of this project, the original MLB dataset was cleaned, transformed, and structured into a robust data model using Power BI.
+For the dashboard portion of this project, the original MLB dataset was cleaned, transformed, and structured into a robust data model.

 ### 🔄 Data Preparation:
 - ✅ **CSV Segmentation**: The original dataset was split into four focused CSV files: